-2021 2020 Building and improvements \$ 16,584,080 \$ 16,553,009 Office equipment and furniture 836,781 836,781 Land 334,115 334,115 17,754,976 17,723,905 Less: accumulated depreciation (3,297,660) (2,868,325) Property and Equipment, Net \$ 14,457,316 \$ 14,855,580
+2022 2021 Building and improvements \$ 16,584,080 \$ 16,584,080 Office equipment and furniture 836,781 836,781 Land 334,115 334,115 17,754,976 17,754,976 Less: accumulated depreciation (3,698,327) (3,297,660) Property and Equipment, Net \$ 14,056,649 \$ 14,457,316

-Depreciation and amortization expense related to property and equipment totaled \$429,334 and \$438,719, for the years ended December 31, 2021 and 2020, respectively.
+Depreciation and amortization expense related to property and equipment totaled \$400,667 and \$429,334, for the years ended December 31, 2022 and 2021, respectively.

-NOTE F - FAIR VALUE MEASUREMENTS
+NOTE F - FAIR VALUE MEASUREMENT

-FASB ASC Topic 820, Fair Value Measurements, establishes a framework for measuring fair value.
+FASB ASC Topic 820, Fair Value Measurement, establishes a framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurement) and the lowest priority to unobservable inputs (level 3 measurements).
-Level 1 of the fair value hierarchy under FASB ASC Topic 820 is described as inputs to the valuation methodology that are unadjusted quoted prices for identical assets or liabilities in active markets that MEI has the ability to access.
+The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurement) and the lowest priority to unobservable inputs (level 3 measurement).

+The three levels of the fair value hierarchy under FASB ASC Topic 820 are described as follows:

-Level 1 Inputs are based on unadjusted quoted prices for identical assets traded in active markets that MEI has the ability to access.
-Level 2 Inputs are based upon quoted prices for similar assets in active markets, quoted prices for identical or similar assets in inactive markets, or model based valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data.
-Level 3 Inputs are unobservable and significant to the fair value measurement.
+- Level 1 Inputs to the valuation methodology are based on unadjusted quoted prices for identical assets or liabilities traded in active markets in which MEI has the ability to access. - Level 2 Inputs to the valuation methodology include a) quoted prices for similar assets or liabilities in active markets; b) quoted prices for identical or similar assets or liabilities in inactive markets; c) inputs other than quoted prices that are observable for the asset or liability; and d) inputs that are derived principally from, or corroborated by, observable market data by correlation or other means.
+If the asset or liability has a specific (contractual) term, the level 2 input must be observable for substantially the full term of the asset or liability. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.

-NOTE F - FAIR VALUE MEASUREMENTS - continued
+NOTE F - FAIR VALUE MEASUREMENT - continued

-The following valuation methods may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
+The preceding valuation methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although management believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-The following is a description of the valuation methodologies used to measure investments at fair value: mutual funds, exchange traded funds, and common and preferred stock are valued at the observable closing price reported in the active market in which the individual securities are traded.
+The following is a description of the valuation methodologies used to measure investments at fair value: common and preferred stock, other fixed income securities, mutual funds, and exchange traded funds are valued at the observable closing price reported in the active market in which the individual securities are traded.
+Money market funds are valued by carrying amount, which approximates fair value.
 The fair values of corporate bonds, municipal bonds, U.S. Treasury bonds, and certificates of deposit have been provided by MEI's investment managers and custodian banks, which use a variety of pricing sources to determine market valuations, including indexes for each sector of the market.